impuneet/test-blog-test/src/pages/post-7/index.md

 Bajaj capital has network of multiple branches in all over india.So Mazor of the business comes through B2B channel.So they decided to tranform their existing system to scale that application to serve more customers all over India.Bajaj capital already has a website , but it needs a back-end application to process and store information on Customer,funds and orders.

 ## Solution - 1
-So they begin their Tranformation Journey with three tier application.This solution uses ASP.net as a server-side language and setup a database in the same database(most likely MYSQL).
+So they begin their Transformation Journey with three tier application.This solution uses ASP.net as a server-side language and setup a database in the same database(most likely MYSQL).

 A Typical Solution would have its code structured in a few layers resembling a three-tier architecture, meaning that the code is split into presentational,business, and data tiers or layers.